telerik/kendo-ui-core/docs/web/menu/contextmenu.md

 ---
 title: Context Menu
-page_title: Overview of Kendo UI ContextMenu widget
+page_title: Context Menu | Kendo UI Menu Widget
-description: Steps that help you initialize the ContextMenu widget using JSON data object.
+description: "Learn how to initialize Kendo UI ContextMenu, configure its behaviors and customize animations."
+slug: overview_kendoui_contextmenu_widget
+position: 2
 ---

-# ContextMenu Overview
+# Context Menu

-The Kendo UI ContextMenu displays hierarchical data as a multi-level menu in a popup.
-It provides rich styling for unordered lists of items, and can be used for both navigation and executing JavaScript commands.
+[Kendo UI Context Menu](http://demos.telerik.com/kendo-ui/menu/context-menu) displays hierarchical data as a multi-level menu in a popup.
+It provides rich styling for unordered lists of items, and can be used for both navigation and execution of JavaScript commands.
 Items can be defined and initialized from HTML, or the API can be used to add and remove items.
-A ContextMenu target can be specified along with filter for multiple targets and an event to which the ContextMenu will listen in order to pop up.
+A ContextMenu target can be specified along with a filter for multiple targets and an event to which the ContextMenu will listen to so it pops up.

 ## Getting Started

+### Initialize the ContextMenu

+Kendo UI ContextMenu can be initialized in two ways:

+* Through HTML markup
+* Through JSON data object

-### Initialize a Kendo UI ContextMenu using HTML markup
+#### Initialize ContextMenu using HTML markup

+###### Example

     <ul id="context-menu">
         <li>Item 1</li>